emma-ladouceur/conservation/_posts/2019-06-07-Restoration-Synthesis.md

 {: .notice--info}

 ## Focus
 We are interested in ecological community data, and will begin by focusing on grasslands, drylands and wetlands.
 Below are examples of the ecosystems, habitats, degradation and restoration types we are interested in.
-As opposed to a traditional meta-analysis, which uses effect sizes for analyses, and is thus an analysis of analyses, we are interested in building a database of raw data, allowing more flexibility and power for syntheses to take place to maximise the learning potential of this endeavor.
+As opposed to a traditional meta-analysis, which uses effect-sizes for analyses, and is thus an analysis of analyses, we are interested in building a database of raw data, allowing more flexibility and power for syntheses to take place to maximise the learning potential of this endeavor.
 {: .notice--primary}

 | Ecosystem Type | Restoration Type | Habitat | Example | Taxa | Measure |